 Protection of the shareholders’ interest

-When negotiating an SHA, one must always bear in mind that different considerations would apply.
+When negotiating a Shareholders’ Agreement, one must always bear in mind that different considerations would apply.
 This often depends on the percentages of shares held by the shareholders in a company.

 A minority shareholder (i.e. a shareholder who owns less than 50% of shares in a company) should endeavour to negotiate for the following terms in the SHA: